-Location- and commodity-specific grain marketing information will be presented during the Nebraska Extension Grain Marketing Workshops to be held across Nebraska this winter.
-The meetings will provide information and tools to help grain producers minimize losses during this time of low prices.
+Learn how to protect your farm operation from adverse market movements at one of the Nebraska Extension Grain Marketing Workshops being held this winter.
+The sessions are designed to help grain producers minimize losses during this time of low grain prices.

 Selling corn under $4.00/bushel is not fun for anyone, but it will be a reality for Nebraska producers this year.
 Despite low prices, there will be opportunities for savvy marketers.
 In this article the author reviews some of 2017's marketing challenges and offers suggestions for how to avoid them in 2018.

 Due to delayed harvest, two November Grain Marketing Workshops have been cancelled and are expected to be rescheduled for January.
 The workshops were to be held Tuesday, Nov.
 14, at Wayne and Wednesday, Nov.
 15 at O'Neill.

 Due to delayed harvest progress, the first two November Grain Marketing Workshops have been cancelled and are expected to be rescheduled for January.
 Watch CropWatch for further information on the new dates.

 Two grain marketing workshops will be offered at sites across Nebraska this fall to help grain producers minimize losses during this time of low prices.
 They are "Introduction to Futures and Options" and "Developing Grain Marketing Plans."